alioguzhan/react-editext/README.md

 - Source code is now `Typescript`.
 - And it has written with `Function Components`.
 No more Class Components.
 - Tests have rewritten with `@testing-library`.
+- Drop Node 8 support
+- Drop React 15.x support

-There should be NO breaking changes.
+There should be NO breaking changes in the API.
 If you encounter any problem after upgrading to `v.4.0.0`:

 1. Please open an issue and let me know.
 2. Install the latest version before 4.0: `yarn add react-editext@3.18.0`